How to Get a Plumber License in Hawaii

 Key Things to Know

-• Ongoing requirements: Once licensed, you'll need 0 hours of continuing education every 3 years.
+- Ongoing requirements: Once licensed, you'll need no continuing education hours every 3 years.
 No continuing education required for renewal.

 How Much Does a Plumber License Cost in Hawaii?